songanz/garage/docs/user/implement_env.rst

 Garage uses an environment API based on the very popular OpenAI Gym interface.
 The main difference is that garage uses :code:`akro` to describe input and output spaces, which are an extension of the :code:`gym.Space` API.

-If you have an OpenAI Gym compatible environment, you can wrap it in :code:`garage.envs.GarageEnv` to use it with garage.
+If you have an OpenAI Gym compatible environment, you can wrap it in :code:`garage.envs.GymEnv` to use it with garage.

 .. code-block:: python

     import gym
-    from garage.envs import GarageEnv
+    from garage.envs import GymEnv

-    myEnv = GarageEnv(gym.make('CartPole-v1'))  # Wraps a CartPole-v1 environment
+    myEnv = GymEnv(gym.make('CartPole-v1'))  # Wraps a CartPole-v1 environment

 +++++++++++++++++++++++++++
 Add a Environment Wrapper